UrbanAlign: Post-hoc Semantic Calibration for VLM-Human Preference Alignment: Introduction

 \section{Introduction}

 Large vision-language models (VLMs) excel at describing visual scenes but consistently fail to produce reliable preference labels for domain-specific tasks.
-This \emph{VLM--human preference alignment gap} appears across domains, from urban perception~\citep{zhang2025genai} to aesthetic quality~\citep{murray2012ava}, and the standard remedy is model adaptation: fine-tuning, LoRA, or RLHF~\citep{ouyang2022training}, all of which modify model weights and require domain-specific training data and non-trivial compute.
+This \emph{VLM--human preference alignment gap} appears across domains, from urban perception~\citep{zhang2025genai,mushkani2025dovlms} to aesthetic quality~\citep{murray2012ava,wu2024qalign}, and the standard remedy is model adaptation: fine-tuning, LoRA, or RLHF~\citep{ouyang2022training}, all of which modify model weights and require domain-specific training data and non-trivial compute.
 We ask a different question: \emph{can a frozen VLM be aligned with human preferences in a new domain, without modifying any model weights?}

-The key observation is that VLMs are already strong \emph{concept extractors} that can identify rich visual elements in a scene, but poor \emph{decision calibrators}: their mapping from these features to discrete comparison labels is poorly aligned with human judgement boundaries.
+The key observation is that VLMs are already strong \emph{concept extractors} that can identify rich visual elements in a scene (e.g., building facades, vegetation, and street infrastructure), but poor \emph{decision calibrators}: their mapping from these features to discrete comparison labels is poorly aligned with human judgement boundaries (\cref{fig:comparison}).
 This mirrors the finding of Concept Bottleneck Models (CBMs)~\citep{koh2020concept} that routing predictions through interpretable concept scores and then a calibrated linear layer dramatically outperforms end-to-end classification.
-Such a bottleneck can be retrofitted \emph{post-hoc} onto any frozen backbone~\citep{yuksekgonul2023posthoc}.
+Such a bottleneck can be retrofitted \emph{post-hoc} onto any frozen backbone~\citep{yuksekgonul2023posthoc}, and recent work further shows that concepts can be discovered directly from VLMs without manual labels~\citep{oikarinen2023labelfree,yang2023language}.

+A na\"{i}ve alternative is to prompt the VLM as a single-shot scorer, but this suffers from well-documented biases: position effects, anchoring, and inconsistent self-evaluation~\citep{wu2024qalign,liu2024pairs}.
+When asked to compare two scenes directly, a single VLM call conflates perception and judgement: the model must simultaneously identify relevant visual cues, weigh their relative importance, and produce a discrete label, all within a single forward pass.
+This end-to-end compression discards the structured reasoning that human raters implicitly perform when evaluating complex, multi-dimensional scenes.
+Multi-agent debate protocols decompose complex judgements into complementary reasoning steps and have been shown to mitigate such biases through structured disagreement~\citep{du2024improving,wang2023selfconsistency}, yet these techniques have primarily targeted factual reasoning and text generation; their potential for domain-specific visual preference alignment remains unexplored.